 Depreciation is provided at the following annual rates in order to write off each asset over its estimated useful life.

-Freehold property Not depreciated
+Freehold property

-Fixtures, fittings & computer equipment 20% on reducing balance
+Fixtures, fittings & computer equipment

-Religious appurtenances Nil and 20% on cost
+Religious appurtenances

-Security fencing and lighting 10% on cost
+Security fencing and lighting

-Website 20% on cost
+Website

+Not depreciated 20% on reducing balance Nil and 20% on cost 10% on cost 20% on cost

 Fixed assets are capitalised at cost or revaluation.